 Bronze Duke of Edinburgh's International Award

-Outward Bound Australia are proud to deliver the Bronze Duke of Edinburgh Award to all young people 14-24 years and older in the ACT, NSW and VIC.
+Outward Bound Australia are proud to deliver the Bronze Duke of Edinburgh's International Award to all young people 14-24 years and older in the ACT and NSW.
 From Adventurous Journeys where nature will inspire you, to Voluntary Service where you'll inspire others, the Bronze Award is just the beginning of your journey.

 Completing the Bronze Duke of Edinburgh’s Award isn’t easy, but it is easy to get started.

 If you play sport and learn a musical instrument you’re halfway there because these count towards your Award.
 If you don’t play sport, learn music, paint, dance, or speak another language, it’s a great time to start!
 The Award is a fantastic opportunity to learn a new skill and develop a passion for something different.
 It’s also a lot of fun, and you will achieve something special which you can be proud of.

 It will be a challenge though.
 You need to complete your required hours every week.
 It takes commitment.
 If it was easy, everyone would do it.
 That’s the whole point.
 It’s a challenge.
 Are you up to it?